Subaru-PFS/ets_fiberalloc/README.md

 - "dptg" is an optional parameter describing the maximum deviation (in millimeters on the PFI plane) from the specified RA/DEC when searching for the optimal telescope pointing.
-Default is 4 degrees.
+Default is 4mm.

 - "nptg" is the number of different pointings tried (in both directions) when searching for the optimal telescope pointing.
 Default is 5.